FIXDISC/Themis/README.md

 ## Data File

 1. The txt data file is located under src/ folder as data.txt.
-2. To change the data there are 2 ways:
+2. To change the data there are 2 ways:<br>
-    a) Just overrite the actual file.
+    a) Just overrite the actual file.<br>
-    b) Add a new file to the folder and change src/navigate.js file in line number 3. const archivo = "src/data.txt"  <-- replace data.txt with the new added file
+    b) Add a new file to the folder and change src/navigate.js file in line number 3.<br>
+       const archivo = "src/data.txt"  <-- replace data.txt with the new added file